 Facility inspections should be documented on inspection forms, in log books or by other means, and should include the date of the inspection, the name of the inspector, and any observed deficiencies.
 The nature and date of corrective actions also should be documented.

-Preventive maintenance programs should be implemented and their activities documented to insure that equipment and devices necessary for cyanide management function continuously.
-Pumps, pipelines, treatment, and destruction/regeneration equipment are examples of equipment that should be regularly maintained so that failures do not result in worker exposures or releases to the environment.
+Preventive maintenance programs should be implemented and their activities documented to ensure that equipment and devices necessary for cyanide management function continuously.
+Pumps, pipelines, and cyanide treatment and destruction/regeneration equipment are examples of equipment that should be regularly maintained so that failures do not result in worker exposures or releases to the environment.

 Operations should have a source of emergency power for pumps and other equipment to prevent unintentional cyanide releases and worker exposure when their primary power supply is interrupted.
 Back-up power generating equipment should be maintained and tested to insure its viability and reserves.

 Introduce management and operating systems to minimize cyanide use, thereby limiting concentrations of cyanide in mill tailings.